-1. Relationship with God the Father
+Relationship with God the Father

 Jesus lived in constant relationship with God the Father.
-He was in the habit of withdrawing to deserted/silent places to pray to the Father.
+He was in the habit of withdrawing to deserted or silent places to pray to the Father.
 Luke 6:12 says, "And it was at this time that He (Jesus) went off to the mountain to pray, and He spent the whole night in prayer to God."
-Luke 5:16 says, "But He Himself would often slip away to the wildemess and pray."
-Some additional passages are: Mark 1:35, Mark 5:45-46, and Mark 14:32-34.
+Luke 5:16 says, "But Jesus Himself would often slip away to the wilderness and pray."
+(Additional passages: Mark 1:35; 6:45-46; 14:32-34)